SebWae/dr-podcast-recsys-bsc-project/README.md

 ```
 where the `lambda_vals` are floats.

-All possible combinations of the hyperparameter values will be tested and evaluated in terms of ndcg at 10.
+All possible combinations of the hyperparameter values will be tested and evaluated in terms of `ndcg@10`.
 It is possible to add any desired number of values for each hyperparameter.